0011Ashwin/AI-build/README.md

 ### *Fairness-First Algorithmic Auditing System*

 A sophisticated multi-agent AI system built to audit algorithmic fairness and detect bias in automated decision-making.
 Powered by **Gemini Pro** and **Google Cloud Vertex AI**.
+AI

 ---